The Numskulls: History

 Occasionally other numskulls are seen who control Edd's other body functions including germ fighting numskulls, numskulls in the stomach, pelvis numskulls and blood numskulls.

 Some earlier strips had suggested that everyone had Numskulls.
 A Bananaman summer special, for instance featured an X-ray of Bananaman showing the "Nanaskulls".
 Even animals and other Beano stars were revealed to have Numskulls, in fact, the centre story of the 2008 Annual was centred around Plug's Plugskulls, reacting to true love.
 A rare trope in their strips would occur when the Numskulls of animals (such as dogs, rabbits and pigeons) would invade Edd, causing him to behave in the same characteristics as their animal hosts.

 In December 2012, a new version of The Numskulls appeared in the new digital version of The Dandy.
 This version is about a younger boy called Alex Bonce, whose Numskulls are not stick figures, but instead are concepts popular with children – the brain is controlled by a space jackal starship captain, the nose by a masked wrestler, the eyes by a video game elf (a spoof of Link from The Legend of Zelda), the ears by a robot, and the mouth by a barbarian and a dinosaur.
 It was drawn by Jamie Smart.

-In July 2013, the Beano version was revamped by Nigel Auchterlounie, who writes and draws a new version of the strip showing the Numskulls of famous celebrities, starting with Ant and Dec.
+In July 2013, the Beano version was revamped by Nigel Auchterlounie, who writes and draws a new version of the strip showing the Numskulls of celebrities, starting with Ant and Dec.
 As a result, Edd disappeared for a while, though he returned after a few months.
 The Numskulls remain the same though, although always looking different each week, they are still referred to as Brainy, Blinky, Radar, Snitch and Cruncher.
 In early 2014, Edd returned but it's still drawn by Nigel Auchterlounie.